allen880117/Simulated-Quantum-Annealing/impl_result/README.md

 * Adding intra-trotter parallelism, decreasing the latency a lot.

-* Using template meta-programming to express the explicit unrolling and the reduction in more efficient way.
+* Using template meta-programming to express the explicit unrolling and the reduction in a more efficient way.

-* The first version for on-board teset.
+* The first version for the onboard test.
   * Showing us the problem that passing the random numbers from host to device is time-consuming.
   * Only 7% of the overall execution time is the execution time of the kernel.